TACSC Board of Directors 2016-2017

 Kathleen Ash – Board Member

 Kathleen Ash currently serves as the Executive Director of the Catholic Education Foundation(CEF) in Los Angeles, California.
 The Catholic Education Foundation is primarily committed to providing tuition assistance to the most financially deserving students attending Catholic elementary and high schools within the Archdiocese of Los Angeles.
-Last year CEF supported over 9,700 students, by providing $12.7 million dollars in tuition awards and program support.
+Since its founding in 1987, CEF has provided over 162,000 tuition awards, totaling more than $175.5 million dollars.
 Before joining CEF in January of 2015, Kathy was the Associate Dean for Business Services in the School of Education at Loyola Marymount University.
 She has also held the positions of Vice President of Operations at the Braille Institute of America, the Director of Finance and Operations at Marlborough School, and was also the Executive Director, Administrative Services for the School of Engineering at the University of Southern California, and the Chief Financial Officer for the School of Cinema and Television at USC.
 Kathy earned her B.A. in Political Science from the University of California, Berkeley, a Master’s in Public Administration from the University of Southern California, and a Master’s in Special Education from Loyola Marymount University.
 She lives in Playa del Rey, CA, with her husband Kevin and they have two grown children: Hilary and Connor.

 Dr. Kevin Baxter – Board Member